rahulkr-dev/project-tracker/README.md

 # ProjectTrackr

 This repository contains the code for the ProjectTrackr, a web application with various functionalities for managing projects.
 It consists of a client-side folder and a backend folder.
+## Live Demo

+A live demo of the web application can be accessed at [https://techproject-fw190480.vercel.app](https://techproject-fw190480.vercel.app)

 ## Folder Structure

+Email:demo@gmail.com
+Password:demo123

 The repository is organized as follows: